MFR6340/theenglishextension.org/young-world-2/unit-3: A world of Color.md

 # Young World 2, Unit 3: A World of Color
-This post contains affiliate links to books.
-If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase additional English books for classrooms.
+*This post contains links.
+If you make a purchase through these links, at no additional cost to you, The English Extension Organization will earn a small commission which will be used to purchase books for classrooms.*

 ## Title here, by author here